 Amelia Reyes is the founder and President of AF Comunicacion Estrategica.

-Reyes has participated as a guest lecturer in national and international forums and congresses and has taught the subject of Crisis Communication in the Master in Public Management of the PUCMM.
+Reyes has participated as a guest lecturer in national and international forums and congresses and has taught Crisis Communication in the Master in Public Management of the PUCMM.

 Currently, she is Vice President of the Board of Directors of the Dominican Development Foundation and the Board of Directors of the Dominican Health Tourism Association.